Ratios of jet and hadron spectra at LHC energies: measuring high-$p_T$ suppression without a $pp$ reference

 \section{Abstract}

-In this work we analyze the reliability of several techniques for computing jet and hadron spectra at different collision energies.
-This is of particular relevance for discovering energy loss in the upcoming oxygen--oxygen (OO) run at the LHC, for which a reference $pp$ run at the same energy is currently not planned.
-For hadrons and jets we compute the ratio of spectra between different $pp$ collision energies in perturbative QCD, which can be used to construct a $pp$ reference spectrum.
-Alternatively, a $pp$ reference can be interpolated from measured spectra at nearby energies.
-We estimate the precision and accuracy of both strategies for the spectra ratio relevant to the oxygen run, and conclude that the central values agree to 4\% accuracy for hadrons and 2\% accuracy for jets.
-As an alternative, we propose taking the ratio of OO and $pp$ spectra at different collision energies, which cleanly separates the experimental measurement from the theoretical computation.
+We analyze the reliability of several techniques for computing jet and hadron spectra at different collision energies.
+This is relevant for discovering energy loss in the upcoming oxygen--oxygen (OO) run at the LHC, for which a reference $pp$ run is currently not planned.
+For hadrons and jets we compute the ratio of spectra between different $pp$ collision energies in perturbative QCD, which can be used to construct a reference spectrum.
+Alternatively, it can be interpolated from measured spectra at nearby energies.
+We estimate the precision of both strategies for the spectra ratio relevant to the oxygen run, and conclude that the central values agree to 4\% accuracy for hadrons and 2\% accuracy for jets.
+Finally we propose taking the ratio of OO and $pp$ spectra at different collision energies, which cleanly separates the experimental measurement and theoretical computation.